rohithsingireddy/File-Opener-CPP/README.md

 # File Opener

 An application made with `gtkmm` graphic library in CPP.
-The application opens files passed at the command line in read-only mode.
+The application opens files passed at the command line in read and write mode.
 The files should be **UTF-8** compilant.

 ![A screenshot of application](/misc/screenshot-1.png)